 Step 3: Adding the risk-free rate of return to the outcome derived in step 2

-With the equation as derived above for the calculation of Modigliani–Modigliani measure, it can be seen that M2 measure is excess return which is weighted over the standard deviation of benchmark and portfolio increasing with the risk-free rate of return.
+With the equation as derived above for the calculation of Modigliani–Modigliani measure, it can be seen that the M2 measure is the excess return, which is weighted over the standard deviation of benchmark and portfolio increasing with the risk-free rate of return.

 Example to Calculate M squared measure

 Use Market Portfolio with Investors portfolio to calculate Modigliani–Modigliani measure.